-There’s a good chance the Wuhan coronavirus will never disappear, experts say.
+There’s a good chance the new coronavirus will never disappear, experts say.
 There are only 3 possible endings to this story.

 - Feature China/Barcroft Media via Getty Images

 However, SARS was far less contagious than the new coronavirus.
-SARS spread primarily in healthcare and hospital settings, and people weren’t infectious until they started showing symptoms.

-But researchers think it’s likely that people can transmit the new coronavirus even when they don’t show symptoms.
-That makes it far more challenging to halt its spread.
+SARS patients also weren’t infectious until they showed symptoms, whereas people can transmit the new coronavirus even when they aren’t symptomatic.

+What’s more, people who have gotten the new coronavirus and recovered can get it again in the future, health authorities say – the body does not become immune after infection.

+This all makes it far more challenging to halt the coronavirus’ spread.

 Outcome 3: Drug companies manufacture a vaccine

-Morse and Adalja both said a vaccine is essential if the world is to definitively control 2019-nCoV.
+Morse and Adalja both said a vaccine is essential if the world is to definitively control the coronavirus.

+The Trump administration is seeking a multibillion-dollar emergency spending package to fight the coronavirus, and at least $1 billion of that funding would be directed toward efforts to develop a vaccine, The Washington Post reported.

-A lot of the public-health interventions are a “holding action to keep the virus from spreading in the short term until we get a vaccine,” Morse said.
+Morse said a lot of the public-health interventions going on now are a “holding action to keep the virus from spreading in the short term until we get a vaccine.”

 Five leading drug companies – Johnson & Johnson, Regeneron Pharmaceuticals, GlaxoSmithKline, Moderna, and Gilead Sciences – have announced plans to research and develop treatments for the new virus.
+Some are developing vaccines from scratch based on the coronavirus’ genetic code.
+Others are testing existing drugs to determine whether they’re effective at treating the new virus.

+Getting a vaccine to market has historically been an arduous, multiyear process.
+(The Ebola vaccine, for example, took 20 years to make.)
+But Moderna has already developed a vaccine and shipped it out for clinical trials in people.
+It will likely take another year to determine whether the vaccine is safe and effective, however.

 - source